bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wantzel.md

 title: Wantzel, Pierre Laurent
 born: 1814
 died: 1848
-keywords: mathematician, geometric, ruler, compass, number theory, polynomials, cubic equations
+keywords: pierre wantzel,wantzel
-description: French mathematician Pierre Wantzel proved that certain geometric problems were unsolvable, advanced the study of number theory, found a solution for the double counting problem, contributed to the theory of polynomials, developed creative proof methods and solved cubic equations by radicals.
+description: Pierre Wantzel was a French mathematician who proved that several ancient geometric problems were impossible to solve using only ruler and compass constructions.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---